ccroth/cody-basic-app/README.md

 <a id="C"></a>
 ## C. Deploy to Kubernetes

-***Note:** For the sake of this assignment, the procedure below is written assuming the cluster is a *local minikube cluster*.
+***Note:** For the sake of this assignment, the procedure below is written assuming the cluster is a local minikube cluster.
 However the same basic steps work for deploying to any k8s cluster, just make sure `kubectl` is communicating with the correct one.* <br>

 ### Prerequisites
 - [Docker](https://docs.docker.com/engine/install/) installed and running